 Towards psychological wellbeing

 Even if you don't feel particularly whole, I would work with the whole you.
-This means exploring both the strengths that empower you and difficult experiences that could also be sources of learning and growth.
+This means exploring both the strengths that empower you and difficult experiences that can also be sources of learning and growth.

 Towards peaceful awareness